Category: Task Managers

 Things 3

-Sunsama fails first because mandatory daily planning layers add extra interaction steps.
+Sunsama fails first because it breaks when mandatory daily planning layers add extra interaction steps.

 Verdict